 There are a handful of tools most businesses can use to get ahead.

 - Ongoing Content Production

 Remember, you’re going up against experienced companies.
-They probably already have a handful of very positive reviews, and a decent website backing them up.
-You have to top these businesses, not just imitate them!
-You must be willing to go the extra mile, while providing that excellent services that all long-term successes do.
+They probably already have a handful of very positive reviews and a decent website backing them up.
+You have to top these businesses, not just imitate them.
+You must be willing to go the extra mile while providing the excellent services that all long-term successes do.

-Key Facets of an Optimized FB Business Profile
+Key Facets of an Optimized Facebook Business Profile

 - Up-to-date Contact Information